-unusually low relative to the median (precisely, not more than 2 standard deviations below the median).
+To better understand the process, consider the construction of HRMI's Right to Food Score using the low-and middle-income assessment standard.
+The first step, as discussed above, is to figure out the best statistical indicators to monitor.
+Some of HRMI's scores use multiple indicators, but only a single right enjoyment indicator is used in constructing HRMI's right to food score for the low-and middle-income assessment standard-a measure of child malnutrition prevalence.
+Specifically, as shown in Table 2, we use the percentage of children under 5-years of age who are not stunted, that is, whose height for age is not unusually low relative to the median (precisely, not more than 2 standard deviations below the median).
 These data come from the World Health Organization's Global Database on Child Growth and Malnutrition.
 The stunting rate is a bellwether indicator of family malnutrition.
 It has been found to be more sensitive to both chronic caloric insufficiency and a diet chronically lacking in adequate protein and micronutrients and is less likely to be influenced by temporary illness than other measures of child under-nutrition.
 Also, because parents tend to protect the nutritional wellbeing of their children over their own, the child stunting rate also reflects the inability of parents to adequately ensure their own nutritional wellbeing.
 Because our focus is on rights enjoyment, we subtract the child stunting percentage from 100%.
-We then construct a scatter plot of the percentage of children under 5 who are not stunted against GDP per capita (2017 PPP\$) using all available country observations from 1995 to 2018.
+We then construct a scatter plot of the percentage of children under 5 who are not stunted against GDP per capita (2017 PPP\$) using all available country observations from 1995 to 2021.

-These data are shown in Figure 1, where each black dot is a single country observation for a particular year.
-The most recent observations available for India are highlighted.
+These data are shown in Figure 1 on page 12, where each black dot is a single country observation for a particular year.
+The most recent observations available for India is highlighted.
 As can be seen, there is a substantial spread between the best and worst performing countries at each per capita GDP level.
-We use econometric techniques to fit a curve to the outer boundary of the scatter plot (the solid red curve in Figure 1).
+We use econometric techniques to fit a curve to the outer boundary of the scatter plot (the solid red curve in Figure1).
 This fitted curve is the Achievement Possibilities Frontier (APF).
-Based on country experience, it benchmarks for each per capita income level the percentage of children it is feasible to ensure are not stunted.
-The APF defines the level of a State's immediate obligation to use the maximum of its available resources to ensure the right for any given per capita GDP level (2017 PPP\$).
+Based on country experience, it